Reliable Frequency Regulation through Vehicle-to-Grid: Encoding Legislation with Robust Constraints: Problem Description

 We first discuss the uncertainty in the frequency deviations, which limits the amount of reserve power that can be sold on the market.
 Indeed, the vehicle owner must ensure that the battery state-of-charge will never drop below $\ubar{y}$ or exceed $\bar{y}$ when the TSO requests down-regulation ($\delta(t) < 0$) or up-regulation ($\delta(t) > 0$), respectively, for a prescribed set of conceivable frequency deviation scenarios.
 Otherwise, the vehicle owner may not be able to honor her market commitments, in which case the TSO may charge a penalty or even ban her from the market.

 The TSO defines under what conditions regulation providers must be able to deliver the promised regulation power, keeping in mind that extreme frequency deviations are uncommon.
-Indeed, between 2015 and 2018 the frequency deviation $\delta(t)$ has never attained its theoretical maximum of~$1$ or its theoretical minimum of~$-1$ in the French market.\footnote{The French TSO publicizes frequency measurements at \url{http://clients.rte-france.com/}.} In the following, we thus assume that the vehicle owner needs to guarantee the delivery of regulation power \emph{only} for frequency deviation scenarios within the uncertainty set
+Indeed, between 2015 and 2018 the frequency deviation $\delta(t)$ has never attained its theoretical maximum of~$1$ or its theoretical minimum of~$-1$ in the French market.
+In the following, we thus assume that the vehicle owner needs to guarantee the delivery of regulation power \emph{only} for frequency deviation scenarios within the uncertainty set

 parametrized by the duration~$\Gamma \in \R_+$ of a \emph{regulation cycle} and the duration~$\gamma \in \R_+$ of an \emph{activation period}.
 Throughout this paper, we assume that $0 < \gamma \leq \Gamma \leq T$.
 By focusing on frequency deviation scenarios in~$\D$, one stipulates that consecutive extreme frequency deviations $\delta(t) \in \{-1,1\}$ can occur at most over one activation period within each regulation cycle.
 The \emph{activation ratio}~$\gamma/\Gamma$ can thus be interpreted as the percentage of time during which the vehicle owner must be able to deliver all committed reserve power.